Vijay Shankar (admiral): Flag rank

 He was promoted to the Flag rank of Rear Admiral in April 1999 and appointed as the Chief of Staff, Southern Naval Command.
 Next, he served as the Assistant Controller, Aircraft Carrier Projects at Naval Headquarters (NHQ).
 He also served as the Flag Officer Commanding Western Fleet (FOCWF).

 After being promoted to Vice Admiral in November 2005, he was appointed Deputy Chief of Integrated Defence Staff (Operations).
 He then led Doctrine Organization and Training, Integrated Defence Staff (IDS) at Defence Headquarters (DHQ).

 Shankar has had the distinction of commanding both the joint-services commands of the Indian Armed Forces.
-He took over as the Commander-in-Chief of the Strategic Forces Command (SFC) in December 2006.
+He took over as the Commander-in-Chief, Strategic Forces Command (SFC) in December 2006.
 He became the CINCAN in September 2008.

 His assignments at sea included specialist tenures of several fleet units between 1970 and 1983.
 He was a part of the commissioning crews of INS Ghorpad (L14) in Poland and of INS Rana (D52) in the erstwhile Soviet Union.
 He has served as the Fleet Operations Officer of the Western Fleet.
 He was appointed the Commanding Officer of INS Panaji (1960) in 1973, INS Himgiri in 1987, INS Ganga in 1993 and INS Viraat in 1995.
 He took command of the Sword Arm of the Indian Navy as the Flag Officer Commanding Western Fleet (FOCWF) in January 2003.

 His operational experience included active service during the Indo-Pakistani War of 1971.
 He commanded INS Himgiri during its deployment as part of Operation Pawan.
 He served as the Chief of Staff, Southern Naval Command during Operation Vijay (1999).